Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Historical information about the reachability of root and some TLD name servers.

-Regularly updated reports about current DNSSEC deployment.
+Regularly updated reports about the current DNSSEC deployment.
 Contains information per TLD and global distribution.

-The website keeps track of all DNSSEC keys in the top level domains (TLDs) and informs when the signatures are about to expire.
+The website keeps track of all DNSSEC keys in the top-level domains (TLDs) and informs when the signatures are about to expire.
 The time before some RRSIGs expire is color coded.
 It also shows error which happened during validation.

 Domain popularity lists provide a starting point for crawling domains with the most users.
 The most commonly used list for security research is the Alexa list.

-Tracker Radar collects common third party domains and rich metadata about them.
+Tracker Radar collects common third-party domains and rich metadata about them.
 The data is collected from the DuckDuckGo crawler.
-More details are in this blogpost.
+More details are in this blog post.

-This is not a block list, but a data set of the most common third party domains on the web with information about their behavior, classification and ownership.
+This is not a block list, but a data set of the most common third-party domains on the web with information about their behavior, classification and ownership.
 It allows for easy custom solutions with the significant metadata it has for each domain: parent entity, prevalence, use of fingerprinting, cookies, privacy policy, and performance.
 The data on individual domains can be found in the domains directory.

 This dataset contains the responses to DNS requests for all forward DNS names known by Rapid7's Project Sonar.
-Until early November 2017, all of these were for the 'ANY' record with a fallback A and AAAA request if neccessary.
+Until early November 2017, all of these were for the 'ANY' record with a fallback A and AAAA request if necessary.
 After that, the ANY study represents only the responses to ANY requests, and dedicated studies were created for the A, AAAA, CNAME and TXT record lookups with appropriately named files.

 The data is updated every month.
 Historic data can be downloaded after creating a free account.

-GitHubs Advisory Database tracks CVEs and all GitHub advisories.
+GitHub's Advisory Database tracks CVEs and all GitHub advisories.
 Contributions to GitHub advisories are possible.

 Global Security Database (GSD) is a project run by the Cloud Security Alliance to collect and track vulnerabilities.
 Conceptually it is similar to CVEs but with an open collaborative contribution process.
 Data from other vulnerability databases is imported and managed together.